-Q6.
-Please provide brief statements answering why [COMMUNITY NAME] interacts with communit listed for each type of interaction where a box is checked.
+Q6a We would also like to understand why [COMMUNITY NAME] interacts with other communities in the specific ways above.
+Please provide brief statements answering why [COMMUNITY NAME] interacts with each community listed for each type of interaction where a box is checked.
+For example, [COMMUNITY NAME] may interact with another because of family or tribal relations, because services are affordable or accessible, or other reasons.

 Which communities do residents of [COMMUNITY NAME] travel to on a regular basis and what mode of transportation is available to travel there?
 Please list up to 5 communities and check all the modes of transportation available to travel there.